qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_use'></a>
 ## qri use

-select datasets for use with other commands
+Select datasets for use with other commands

 ### Synopsis

-select datasets for use with other commands
+Select datasets for use with other commands.
+Use commands will work with:

+body
+diff
+export
+get
+info
+log
+render
+validate

 ```
 qri use [flags]